President: Yaroslav Kurakin

 The avionics system is one of the most technically challenging components on the rocket, and CPSS designs and builds it completely in-house.
 We are one of a handful of university teams working on an active control system for a rocket, and the dedicated avionics team is responsible for making it happen.
 Patrick has worked on Avionics since he joined CPSS.

 Complex systems require a great deal of support to work properly, and the systems integration team makes our success possible.
 They design rocket structures and components such as fin mounts and couplers, and build and test any mechanisms used in flight.
 This is Alaina’s second year as Systems Integration lead.

 The main purpose of any research and development team is to collect valuable data.
 In case of CPSS that data has to be collected in the flight and safely returned to the ground.
 Recovery team manufactures parachute and designed a way to successfully deploy it.
 They are in charge of safe return of our rockets.
 Marius previously worked in system integration and is known for his reliability in achieving his goals.

 Ground Support/Data Acquisition: Eric Venenga

 The ground support team assures that the launch equipment is in great working order, and ready for every flight and ground test.
 They handle the data acquisition systems for the club’s tests and build our test equipment, like a test stand or mass model.

 The duty of Student Safety Officer is to ensure the club’s safe operation.
 The Student Safety Officer coordinates safety documentation and consolidates safety information from experts within the club.
 The SSO has the right to stop any activity if the activity appears to be hazardous.
-Chris has been a dedicated member of CPSS since his freshman year, worked in the Ground Support team last year, and has a good understanding of hazards we deal with.
+Charlie previously worked as Ground Support Lead, and has a diverse knowledge of club operation and how our rocket will function.